mattsears/mattsears.github.io/_posts/2011-12-10-minitest-quick-reference.md

 ---

-UPDATE: I've added a new section on stubbing with MiniTest and a few helpful comments to the code samples.<!--more-->
+UPDATE: I've added a new section on stubbing with MiniTest and a few helpful comments to the code samples.

-[MiniTest](https://github.com/seattlerb/minitest), as the name suggests, is a small and fast unit testing framework.
-Shipped with Ruby 1.9, MiniTest supports a complete suite of testing capabilities such as TDD, BDD, mocking, and benchmarking.
+[MiniTest](https://github.com/seattlerb/minitest), as the name suggests, is a small and fast unit testing framework.<!--more--> Shipped with Ruby 1.9, MiniTest supports a complete suite of testing capabilities such as TDD, BDD, mocking, and benchmarking.

 This quick reference aims to demonstrate MiniTest's main concepts and